HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/limitations/index.md

     - Adding breakpoints for media queries is not yet supported.
     - The Paragraph format and Text decoration are not dynamically set based on media-query due to the structure of these elements and how they are applied in Presentation Designer
     - An override stylesheet component should only be used for the presentation template it was created for.
-    - A link to the associated override stylesheet component will be included in the snackbar, allowing the user to verify where the override style is saved.
     - The Static Grid Element currently does not support the following four styling properties in the override stylesheet:
         1. Rows
         2. Columns